MadalinTheGrey/MaT_TitireziiZburatori/README.md

 ```

 - params: n/a
+- returns:
-- returns: json with "id" field containing the id of the created appointment on success.
+  - json with "id" field containing the id of the created appointment on success.
+  - status codes:
+    - 400: Missing or malformed data for appointment
+    - 409: Appointment time overlaps with existing ones
+    - 201: Appointment created successfully

 POST